 I found an average bounce rate of 70%.

-Your email service provider will likely track this number for you.
-However, you may want to keep an eye on it yourself to make sure that nothing is technically wrong with your emails and that your copywriting meets your desired standards.
+7. Spam!
+Your email service provider will likely track this number for you, but you may want to keep an eye on it yourself to make sure that nothing is technically wrong with your emails and that your copywriting meets your desired standards.

-Engagement is a measure of how your subscribed contacts interact with your email campaigns.
-Therefore, we take their activity and compare it to how long they’ve been in your audience and classify them on an engagement scale.
+8. Engagement Rate is a measure of how your subscribed contacts interact with your email campaigns.
+We take their activity and compare it to how long they’ve been in your audience, and classify them on an engagement scale.
 For most digital marketing practices (social media, SEO, display advertising, etc.), engagement means clicking on what the marketer wants you to click on.
 By simply giving attention to something in any form, a relationship has begun to form between the user and the brand.

-Sharing is a helpful metric to track because it gives you an idea of how many brand advocates you have.
-Additionally tells you what percentage of subscribers are recommending your emails to others.
+9. Forwarding rate or sharing is a helpful metric to track because it gives you an idea of how many brand advocates you have.
+It tells you what percentage of subscribers are recommending your emails to others.

 In fact, the ROI for email marketing can be as high as 4400%.

-A ratio over 5:1 is considered strong for most businesses, on the other hand, the 10:1 ratio is exceptional.
+A ratio over 5:1 is considered strong for most businesses, and a 10:1 ratio is exceptional.
 Achieving a ratio higher than the 10:1 ratio is possible, but it shouldn’t be the expectation.
 Your target ratio is largely dependent on your cost structure and will vary depending on your industry.

 People do business with people they know, like, and trust.
-Email marketing gives you the ability to build credibility with your audience by sharing helpful and informative content.
-With email marketing, you can strengthen brand recognition with new and potential clients and extend your reach when people forward or share your message with a friend.
+Marketing using email gives you the ability to build credibility with your audience by sharing helpful and informative content.
+By utilizing it, you can strengthen brand recognition with new and potential clients and extend your reach when people forward or share your message with a friend.
 So what are you with for?
 Start marketing your services with a personal touch, build excitement, and generate new leads.

 If you prefer to do it by yourself instead of leaving it to professionals, in the article below, you will find all tips on what to do and what to avoid doing.
 Good luck!